smillang/smillang.github.io/_tabs/about.md

 Location:  Astoria, Oregon

-Goal:  Learning to setup, configure, and run my personal homelab.
+My primary goal for this site is to document my entry into building, configuring, and running a personal computer homelab.